jared5000-dot/test-dummy-movies-database/README.md

 potential issues: If the button that says choose a connection method is still there in the bottom right corner then click it again.

-  f.Drivers:
+d.Drivers:
 Select "Drivers" as your connection method (ussually the top most option).

-  g.Get Your Connection String:
+e.Get Your Connection String:
 + Select Node.js option for Driver.
 + Select Version 6.7 or later.
 + Copy the connection string they provide.
 If the connection string has  <db_password> replace it with your cluster password, likewise for the username.